 Usually, to receive coverage for inpatient services, you and your mental health provider must receive approval from Blue Cross and Blue Shield as outlined in this Subscriber Certificate before you enter a hospital or other covered facility.
 (See Part 4 for these requirements.)
 Blue Cross and Blue Shield will let you and your mental health provider know when your coverage is approved.
 When inpatient care is approved by Blue Cross and Blue Shield, this health plan provides coverage for as many days as are medically necessary for you.
-This coverage includes: semiprivate room and board and special services; and psychiatric care that is furnished for you by a physician (who is a specialist in psychiatry), or by a psychologist, or by a clinical specialist in psychiatric and mental health nursing, or by another mental health provider.
+This coverage includes: semiprivate room and board and special services; and psychiatric care that is furnished for you by a physician (who is a specialist in psychiatry), or by a provider.